 In 2020 the L&G Cash Fund became an "inadvertent" default arrangement as a result of changes to the L&G Managed Property Fund.
-This is because the L&G Managed Property Fund was temporarily suspended for transactions and members' contributions were invested in the L&G Cash Fund instead.
-From October 2020, the L&G Managed Property Fund suspension lifted and members were able to invest their contributions in it again.
+The L&G Managed Property Fund was temporarily suspended for transactions and members' contributions were invested in the L&G Cash Fund instead.
+From October 2020, the L&G Managed Property Fund suspension lifted and members were able to invest their contributions in this fund.